seunstx/OrionLedger/README.md

 # OrionLedger 🏠⭐

-> Immutable Property Registry with Secure Escrow System in the Constellations
+> Immutable Property Registry with Secure Escrow System and Decentralized Dispute Resolution

 OrionLedger is a decentralized platform built on Stacks blockchain that enables secure registration and verification of property ownership on-chain.
-Property deeds are minted as NFTs with comprehensive metadata, full ownership history tracking, and secure escrow contracts for property sales.
+Property deeds are minted as NFTs with comprehensive metadata, full ownership history tracking, secure escrow contracts for property sales, and a robust decentralized arbitration system for ownership disputes.

 ## ✨ Features